Residential boarding and hostle accomodation in educational facilities

 You should refer to the Scottish COVID-19 Community Health and Care Settings Infection Prevention and Control Addendum for guidance in relation to all engagement with students in quarantine.
 This includes arrangements where a child or young person showing symptoms of coronavirus (COVID-19) requires staff contact for personal care.

-Any suspected cases (symptomatic or with a positive test result) should immediately be isolated from others within the bubble and not come into contact with others until the end of a further 10 day isolation or a negative PCR result.
+Any suspected cases (symptomatic or with a positive test result) should immediately be isolated from others within the bubble and not come into contact with others until the end of a further 10 day isolation or a negative PCR result, ideally within 48 hours of onset of the symptoms..

 Schools should have a contingency plan in place for this occurring in a specific setting, with a designated single room(s), toilet and non-shared facilities for the individual(s) affected.
 If the individual is already in a single en-suite room which can be isolated from their bubble, it may not be necessary to move them, but this should be risk assessed depending on the specific circumstances and options.
 There should be a cleaning plan for the area in which the suspected/confirmed case has been and cleaning of any shared facilities within the bubble.

-Where a positive result is returned for any individual, contact tracing will be undertaken by NHS Test and Protect using the phone number provided on the test kit.
+Where a positive result is returned for any individual, the local HPT should be contacted and contact tracing will be undertaken by NHS Test and Protect using the phone number provided on the test kit.
 To support with this, the list of school contacts should be gathered, both those within the bubble and those who the person has had contact with outside their bubble.
 The contact tracer will work with the individual and the school to identify all the relevant contacts and provide them with the appropriate advice.
+Household, intimate and overnight contacts will be highlighted as high risk of transmission, others as low.
+Please see NHS inform for expected management of any contacts designated as high risk of transmission.
+Those designated as low risk of transmission should remain vigilant for symptoms.

 In addition, any positive test should be reported to the Health Protection Team (HPT) as soon as it is received.
 There is no need to report suspected cases i.e. those with symptoms only but no positive test.

-Should two or more confirmed (PCR or LFD positive) cases of COVID-19 arise within 14 days, the local HPT may investigate further.
+Should two or more confirmed (PCR or LFD positive) cases of COVID-19 arise within 14 days, the local HPT will lead any further investigation to determine whether this is an outbreak.
 The HPT will work with the school and any other relevant parties to undertake a risk assessment and put in place a shared plan to reduce any risk of onward transmission.
 The HPT will also work with contact tracers working through NHS Test and Protect to inform their plan of action.

 Where schools wish to commence the education of any isolating students, this may only be done where it would be consistent with the student maintaining their isolation (i.e. through remote learning).